Cubs acquire 2B Murphy in trade with Nationals

 Darvish, who turned 32 on Thursday, signed a $126 million, six-year contract with Chicago in February.
 But he made just eight starts in his first year with the Cubs, going 1-3 with a 4.95 ERA.

-The deal for Murphy comes at an opportune time for NL Central-leading Chicago, which scored just one in its previous four games before the series opener at Detroit.
+The deal for Murphy comes at an opportune time for NL Central-leading Chicago, which has scored one run in five straight games on five home runs.

-Third baseman Kris Bryant is on the disabled list with an inflamed left shoulder, and shortstop Addison Russell was scratched from the game against the Tigers because of right shoulder inflammation.
+Third baseman Kris Bryant is on the disabled list with an inflamed left shoulder, and shortstop Addison Russell was scratched from Tuesday’s loss because of right shoulder inflammation.

 “Having Daniel in the field with the rest of the guys will be a big help,” Maddon said.